 My five year old woke up crying with leg aches tonight.
 So I did what I always do for legaches: applied icy hot.
 Only this time it seems his skin was a bit sensitive.
 And icyhot doesn’t wash off so easily with water.

 So anyway, my poor little guy went from whimpering to shrieking in a matter of minutes.
 Everyone in the house was awake now and he was in alot of pain.
 We couldn’t rinse off what was rubbed in.
+There were no ideas on the label for what to do (only a warning I’d never noticed: not for kids under 12!)
 So we prayed for relief and ideas to stop the burn, and then turned to the internet.

 I phrased my google search many ways but only found horror stories of men who forgot to wash their hands or who learned the hard way not to … misuse… bengay.
 Not exactly the best reading material for a mom and her five year old (who incidentally suddenly seemed like TOO good a reader for his age – yikes!).